JamesTuna/RL_collects/README.md

 - based on [this paper](https://arxiv.org/abs/1707.06347)
 - Use ```MAX_STEPS``` to control the length of episode you want to play (2000 by default)
 - Note that there is an upper bound rewards due to ```MAX_STEPS```
-- Next step: extend this algorithm to
+- Next thing to be done: extend this algorithm to
-  - Multi-process/thread
+  - 1. Multi-process/thread
-  - Continuous action selection model
+  - 2. Continuous action selection model